ckdckd145/statmanager-kr/article/paper.md

 # Summary

-Python is one of the most popular and easy-to-use programming languages.
-Despite the fact that many researchers use Python for data preprocessing and statistical analysis, there are few statistical packages that have inherited the simple and easy-to-use nature of Python.
-As a result, people with statistical skills but no familiarity with programming languages continue to rely on other expensive software.
-This is because researchers who are not familiar with programming may not know how to use different methods and adjust parameters effectively.

-`Statmanager-kr` has been designed to provide easy-to-use statistical functions especially for people with little knowledge of programming languages. `Statmanager-kr` was designed to be compatible with `Pandas.DataFrame`.
-In addition, the `Statmanager-kr` was designed so that the analysis is performed using only one method with as few parameters as possible.

-Additionally, `Statmanager-kr` relies on `Scipy` and `Statsmodels` for valid analysis. `Statmanager-kr` provides methods for testing the normality and homoscedasticity assumptions, comparing between-group and within-group differences, performing regression analysis, and data visualization.
+Python is one of the most accessible and adaptable programming languages, utilized in various research domains, including statistics.
+However, few statistical packages inherit these characteristics of Python, leaving researchers unfamiliar with programming languages dependent on other expensive software.
+To address this gap, `Statmanager-kr` has been developed to provide non-programmers with convenient access to statistical functions. `Statmanager-kr` is designed to be compatible with `Pandas.DataFrame` and enables statistical analyses using a single method with a relatively small number of parameters.
+With `Scipy` and `Statsmodels` ensuring the validity of analyses, `Statmanager-kr` offers functions for hypothesis testing, comparing between-group and within-group differences, regression, correlations, data visualization, and more.

 # Statement of need